World of Warcraft: Legion beta starts today

 - New Transmogrification Collections System: Appearance

 These are just some of the features that participants will be able to explore and test during their time in beta.
-You can find a full list of all the content here.

 Time to get busy